The One-Build System: Create Once, Sell to 100 Clients for $30K–$50K Operators

 These are the failure modes that destroy systematization even after you’ve built templates and started tracking.

-Problem 1: Building systems that don’t get used
+1. Building one-build systems that don’t get used in real weeks

-A consultant built 6 templates over 2 weeks.
-Used 1 of them.
+A consultant built 6 templates over 2 weeks and used 1 of them.

 Ask: “If I build this template, what percentage will be reusable across all uses?”